tesshuflower/samples/policy/README.md

 Make sure you <b>update all settings with valid values</b> before applying the `hdr-app-configmap` resource on the hub.

+<b>Note</b>:

+The `dpa.spec` property defines the storage location properties.
+The default value shows the `dpa.spec` format for using an S3 bucket.
+Update this to match the type of storage location you want to use.

 ### Apply policies on the hub

 1. Run `oc apply -k ./` to apply all resources at the same time on the hub.